 Less fiduciary risk

-Because the P3 assumes most fiduciary responsibilities, employers are not subject to the same level of liability.
+Because the pooled plan provider (P3) assumes most fiduciary responsibilities, employers are not subject to the same level of liability.
 However, to be sure the plan is problem-free, it's important to choose a P3 that will maintain professional standards such as acting in the best interests of the participants, meeting plan deadlines, and carrying out general duties.

 What the Pooled Plan Provider does for you